fonsecadh/asr-lab/README.md

 # asr-lab
-Laboratory practices of the subject of ASR.
+Repository for the Laboratory Practices of the Administration of Systems and Networks subject.